 Xiao Wang, Ph.D.

-Xiao Wang is a core institute member of the Broad Institute of MIT and Harvard and an assistant professor in the Department of Chemistry at MIT.
+Xiao Wang is a core institute member and the Edward Scolnick Professor of the Broad Institute of MIT and Harvard and an assistant professor in the Department of Chemistry at MIT.
 At the Broad, she develops and applies new chemical, biophysical, and genomic tools to better understand brain function and dysfunction at the molecular level.

 Wang joined the Broad after conducting postdoctoral research at Stanford University with Professor Karl Deisseroth, where she was a postdoctoral fellow of the Life Sciences Research Foundation.
 At Stanford, she developed comprehensive methods for analyzing RNA in intact tissues that merge sequencing with imaging, in order to reveal the locations of various cell types in the brain and to find out how these cells are connected.